How to use various docker images¶

 (Support for other networks as well as private nets are being added.)

-To use Infura, set the following environment variables (or put them in a .env
+To use Infura, set the following environment variables (or put them in a .env file):

 Warning